University of Library Studies and Information Technologies

-The University of Library Studies and Information Technologies has got university status by a resolution of the National Assembly of Bulgaria of 29 September 2010.
+The University of Library Studies and Information Technologies is a Bulgarian university.
 It is the successor consequently of the Specialised Higher School of Library Studies and Information Technologies (est. 2 Sept 2004), the College of Library Studies and Information Technologies (CLSIT), the College of Library Studies (CLS), the Institute of Library Studies (ILS) and the State Institute of Library Studies (est. 1950).
+The current school was established by a resolution of the National Assembly of Bulgaria on 29 September 2010.

 SULSIT is member of the Balkan Universities Network.

 Structure

 As of 2012, the structure of SULSIT is as follows: